corbado/example-passkeys-php-laravel/README.md

-# Passkey-First Authentication Example for PHP Laravel
+# PHP Laravel Passkey Example App

 This is a sample implementation of a PHP Laravel application that offers passkey authentication.
 For simple passkey-first authentication, the Corbado web component is used.